 Stayblack coating offers an alternative to the standard metallic appearance.
 This black finish is often used on aerials, latches, clips, fixings, and other stainless steel components, which need to stay black.

 As well as the military and automotive industries (where it’s used for external fasteners, under bonnet fasteners, and trim accessories), other Stayblack coating uses include components in important equipment in the medical.
 As well as in optical, scientific fields, and aerospace applications.

-The coating will also stay the same; there’s no flaking, peeling or chipping when you use Stayblack.
-There are also options for how the parts are delivered with this type of coating: you can get them with a range of lubricants or have them dry to the touch.
+The coating will also stay the same.
+There’s no flaking, peeling or chipping when you use Stayblack.
+There are also options for how the parts are delivered with this type of coating.
+You can get them with a range of lubricants, or have them dry to the touch.

 Have a look at our website, and don’t hesitate to contact us with any questions you may have.
 One of the best industrial plating companies in the country, offering volume capacity for zinc plating and many other functional finishes.

 You might also like to read our blog about zinc nickel coating.